Seattle Medical Malpractice Compensation and Settlements

 Establishing Your Medical Malpractice Damages

 Several factors impact the value of your medical malpractice claim, including the severity of your injuries.
-Serious injuries, and those that lead to disability or disfigurement, can result in greater economic and noneconomic damages than moderate injuries.
-If need be, we’ll work with medical and rehabilitation experts to establish the gravity of your injuries and how they impact your future.
+Serious injuries and those that lead to disability or disfigurement can result in greater economic and noneconomic damages than moderate injuries.
+If need be, we’ll work with medical and rehabilitation experts to establish the gravity of your injuries and how they may impact your future.

-Your ability to establish your pain, suffering and other noneconomic damages are essential.
+Your ability to establish your pain, suffering and other noneconomic damages is essential.
 You need to document as best you can how badly these injuries have impacted your life.
-We might recommend you take photographs, see your doctors on a regular basis, and keep a daily journal of your pain and other experiences.
+We might recommend that you take photographs, see your doctors on a regular basis and keep a daily journal of your pain and other experiences.

 Pure Comparative Fault

-Your medical provider might claim you partly caused your injuries or made the harm worse.
-They might allege you didn’t follow the treatment plan in some way, for instance, you didn’t take all of the prescribed medication or follow through with physical therapy.
+Your medical provider might claim that you partly caused your injuries or made the harm worse.
+They might allege that you didn’t follow the treatment plan in some way, claiming, for instance, that you didn’t take all the prescribed medication or follow through with physical therapy.

 In Washington, if you contributed to your injuries, you’ll be assigned a percentage of fault.
 The state follows a pure comparative negligence rule.
 Your amount of fault proportionately decreases your compensation, but no amount of fault bars you from receiving a settlement or jury award.